TencentAILabHealthcare/scpDeconv/ReadMe.md

 Note:

-1. The expression matrixs of single cell proteomic data and tissue proteomic data are protein abundance matrixs (normalised).
+1. The expression matrixs of single cell proteomic data and tissue proteomic data are protein abundance matrixs (normalized).
 2. The cell type labels of single cell proteomic data are required, while the corresponding cell type proportions of tissue proteomic data are optional and will only be used in the calculation of prediction accuracy.
 3. The protein name/ID of input single cell proteomic data and tissue proteomic data must keep the same format and source.